bitcoinjs/bip44-constants/README.md

 Updating
 --------

-If you notice that `constants.json` is out of date, just run the `update` script and submit a PR or submit an issue to notify us.
+If you notice that `constants.json` is out of date, just run the `./update.sh` script and submit a PR or submit an issue to notify us.